antonyorton/antonyorton.github.io/index.md

 ### [Numerical conformal mapping](conformal-map)

-A notebook showing a mapping of a unit disk to an arbitary shaped polygon.
+A notebook showing a mapping of the unit disk to an arbitary shaped polygon.
 The process follows an algorithm described in:

 - _Schwarz Christoffel Mapping_ by Driscoll and Trefethen (2005).